CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        long_description_content_type='text/markdown'
    )

 We can also change the classifiers of our package using the following site as a guide: https://pypi.org/classifiers.
-Here we can simply copy the classifiers we consider appropriate and then paste them into our code.
+We can simply copy the classifiers we consider appropriate and paste them into our code.
-Specifically in ``setup.py``, within the list that enters as the ``classifier`` argument in the call to function ``setup``.
+Specifically in the ``setup.py`` file, inside the list that enters as the ``classifier`` argument in the call to the ``setup`` function.

-With these changes, and by bumping our plugin's version in the ``__init__.py`` file inside the ``spyder_pomodoro_timer`` folder, we can repeat the cycle of building a new version of our package, loading it into TestPyPI for checking, and finally loading it into PyPI by using:
+With these changes and by bumping the version of our plugin in the ``__init__.py`` file inside the ``spyder_pomodoro_timer`` folder, we can repeat the cycle of building a new version of our package, loading it into TestPyPI for testing, and finally uploading it into PyPI by using:

 .. code-block:: bash

    $ twine upload dist/

-And check the result in https://pypi.org/project/spyder-pomodoro-timer/
+And check the result in https://pypi.org/project/spyder-pomodoro-timer/.

 Once this is done, anyone can install our plugin in their environments simply by running: